UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston: Odds, spread, over/under and other Vegas lines - September 2

-The UTSA Roadrunners (0-0) play the Houston Cougars (0-0) on Saturday, September 2, 2023 at John O'Quinn Field at TDECU Stadium.
-The spread predicts a close game, with the Roadrunners favored by 1.5 points.
-The over/under in this outing is 59.5 points.
+The Houston Cougars (0-0) will look to upset the UTSA Roadrunners (0-0) on Saturday, September 2, 2023 at John O'Quinn Field at TDECU Stadium.
+The spread foreshadows a close game, with the Roadrunners favored by 1.5 points.
+The over/under is set at 59.5 in the contest.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the UTSA vs. Houston matchup in this article.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the UTSA vs. Houston matchup.

 UTSA vs. Houston Game Info